 What foods (and drinks) do you need to try in Maui?

 Y’all.
 Maui.
 Has.
 AMAZING.
 Food.
-Seriously, 99% of our trip was just driving to different spots and eating.
-Here are the absolute musts:
+Seriously, most of our trip was just driving to different spots and eating.

-- Moco Loco: A Hawaiian specialty that you’ll see on breakfast menus all over Maui.
+- Moco Loco: A Hawai’ian breakfast specialty.
 The traditional loco moco is a pile of white rice topped with a hamburger patty, a fried egg, and brown gravy.

-- Banana Bread: Fluffy, sweet banana goodness.
-Get it at Aunt Sandy’s on the Road to Hana.
+- Banana Bread: Fluffy, sweet banana goodness – the best you’ve ever had.
+Get it at Aunt Sandy’s on the Road to Hana or try a topped banana bread from Sugar Beach Bake Shop in Kihei.

-- Guava Chiffon Cake & Pineapple Bread: these are the only two we didn’t get a chance to try and we’re super salty about it.
-We’ve heard you can find them at just about any bakery.
-If anyone has any recommendations, please let us know, we really want a good excuse to go back!
+- Guava Chiffon Cake: We a chance to try this, but we’ve heard you can find them at just about any bakery.
+If anyone has any recommendations, please let us know!

 Maui 3-Day Itinerary